EdwardZhu02/HEMU-Database/README.md

-# The HEMU Andropogoneae Database and Analysis Platform
+# The HEMU database and analysis platform for Andropogoneae grasses

 ## 1 Project Introduction